 NSW Aboriginal Woman of the Year Award

-The winner of this award will be selected by the NSW Minister for Aboriginal Affairs.
+The winner of this award category was selected by the NSW Minister for Aboriginal Affairs.

 Kirli is a proud Gunai woman, born on Gundungurra Country with ties to the Yuin, Biripi and Gadigal people.
 An award winning international children’s author, poet, emerging playwright and artist, she founded and manages Poetry in First Languages at Red Room Poetry.